Andreas Trajkovski

 He has established a new national record on 4 x 100 m with Frederick Schou-Nielsen, Tazana Kamanga-Dyrbak and Kojo Musah, with 39.61, in Meeting de Paris, 24 August 2019.

+Trajkovski won one title at European Team Championships with he shares the national record of the 4 x 100 m Relay.
+In long jump, his personal best is 7.91m (Macedonian record) which he did in 2023.

 He competed for Iowa Western Reivers and Arkansas Razorbacks.